Home » Recipes » Course » Salads » Creamy Caesar Potato Salad with Bacon

 • Quick and easy – it takes just 20 minutes to make.

-• PACKED with flavour – think crispy bacon, parmesan, scallions and an incredible Caesar dressing you’ll want to drizzle on everything.
+• PACKED with flavor – think crispy bacon, parmesan, scallions and an incredible Caesar dressing you’ll want to drizzle on everything.

 Ingredients